 C. Facility Availability and Requirements

 College facilities are normally available Monday through Sunday between the hours of 7:00 A.M. and 10:00 P.M., except on holidays and other days of scheduled closures.
-Hours are scheduled at the discretion of the Facility Services Supervisor and/or President.
+Hours are scheduled at the discretion of the Director of Campus Services and/or Vice President for Administration.
 Permission to use a College facility is given for a specific date or dates, and times.
 Only the date(s), time(s), and the facility for which permission has been granted will be honored.
-Any rehearsal time, decorating time, special set-up and/or takedown time must be included in the requested and approved Facility Use application.
+Any rehearsal time, decorating time, special set-up and/or take-down time must be included in the requested and approved Facility Use application.
 Permission to use College equipment and/or supplies must be requested via the Facility Use application process.
 The requested equipment and/or supplies must be available and identified in writing before permission will be granted for their use.
 Final permission to use a College facility must be confirmed in writing.
-Due to class scheduling, the use of a College facility generally cannot be confirmed more than ninety (90) days in advance of the request.
-No applicant should make any commitment, release any advertising, or take any action committing the use of a College facility until written confirmation is received from the College.
+Due to class scheduling, the use of a College facility generally cannot be confirmed more than ninety (90) days in advance of a request.
+It is recommended that no applicant should make any commitment, release any advertising, or take any action committing the use of a College facility until written confirmation is received from the College.

 3. Event Content

-The nature of an event must be described in detail in the Facility Use application.
+The nature of an event must be described in detail in the Facility Use Application.
 The College reserves the right to accept or reject any request for use of a College facility and to impose additional requirements after reviewing the request of an organization if the College reasonably believes the event will cause substantial disruption to its educational environment.
-An event offered in any College facility will not contain information that has a reasonable likelihood of materially and substantially interferring with the operation or activties of the College or which may advocate imminent violence.
+An event offered in any College facility will not contain information that has a reasonable likelihood of materially and substantially interfering with the operation or activities of the College or which may advocate imminent violence.
 Approval will not be granted for an event that duplicates, substantially interferes with, or competes with College offerings, whether current, planned, or anticipated.
-The Campus President reserves the right to make the final determination in the event of conflict or anticipated conflict.
+The College resident reserves the right to make the final determination in the event of conflict or anticipated conflict.
 Any event or activity that disrupts, by preventing the effective carrying-out of the operation or activities of the College, is prohibited.
-Sound amplification that significantly disrupts the operation or activities of the College or that unreasonably disturbs the surrounding neighborhood is prohibited.
+Sound amplification that significantly disrupts the operation or activities of the College is prohibited.